Wichita City Council approves SAFER Grant application for fire department staffing

 WICHITA, Kan.
-(KSNW) — Wichita City Council is asking for millions of dollars to help the Wichita Fire Department (WFD).
-This SAFER Grant would add somewhere between 36 and 39 firefighters to WFD’s staff.
+(KSNW) — The Wichita City Council is asking for millions of dollars to help the Wichita Fire Department (WFD).
+The SAFER Grant would add somewhere between 36 and 39 firefighters to WFD’s staff.

 The additional staff would be added to two brand new ladder truck companies as well as supplement other ladder companies that are currently running with a three-person crew.